Tim Duncan kicked butt and took names.

 Timothy Theodore Duncan was born on April 25, 1976, in Saint Croix, U.S. Virgin Islands.
 He grew up a swimmer, but his brother-in-law pushed him to try basketball as a freshman at St. Dunstan’s Episcopal High School after Hurricane Hugo struck in 1989.

 He caught on to hoops quickly and gained recognition of coaches in the United States, most notably Wake Forest University head coach Dave Odom.
 Duncan joined the Demon Deacons’ basketball team in 1993.

-Duncan will be inducted into the Naismith Memorial Basketball Hall of Fame alongside Kobe Bryant and Kevin Garnett.
+Duncan is a member of the 2020 Naismith Memorial Basketball Hall of Fame class alongside Kobe Bryant and Kevin Garnett.
 The legendary power forward has his fair share of accomplishments in both college and the NBA:

 — Consensus National College Player of the Year (1997)